American School Foundation: History

 In 1914, after the United States occupation of Veracruz, so few Americans were left in Mexico City that the high school was closed after the 1915 class graduated, restarting with a freshman class in 1917.
 One of the six graduates of the 1915 class was Kingsley J. Niven, a school clerk as well as a student who took over as de facto school administrator and ended up signing his own diploma.

 In 1921, The American School Association was dissolved and replaced by a non-profit educational institution.
 It is at this time that the School got its current name "The American School Foundation" with its duration defined as "in perpetuity."
 Its purpose was to establish a teaching institution that utilized the most modern and effective teaching methods used in the United States.
 Founding members include S. Bolling Wright, Lewis Lamm, Edward Orring, Harry Wright and Charles Cummings.

-In 1946, the school acquired the 17-acre (69,000 m2) Bondojito campus, across the street from ABC Hospital, where it remains to this day.
+In 1946, the school acquired the 17-acre (69,000 m^{2}) Bondojito campus, across the street from ABC Hospital, where it remains to this day.
 Over the years, the campus has grown to include four libraries, science labs in each school, and over 600 computers in classrooms, three indoor gymnasiums, an indoor heated pool, a football stadium, lighted tennis courts, track, and various athletic fields.

 During 1979, a group of American School students form part of the welcoming committee for the February visit to Mexico City of U.S. President Jimmy Carter.
-Again in 2013, ASF students were invited to hear President Obama’s Speech to Mexican Students at the Anthropology Museum in Mexico City.
+Again in 2013, ASF students were invited to hear President Obama's Speech to Mexican Students at the Anthropology Museum in Mexico City.